segura08m/InnerNode/README.md

 # InnerNode - Cross-Chain Bridge Event Listener

-This repository contains the source code for `InnerNode`, a Python-based simulation of a crucial component in a cross-chain bridge: the event listener and oracle attestation service.
+This repository contains the source code for `InnerNode`, a Python-based simulation of a crucial component in a cross-chain bridge: an event listener and oracle attestation service.
 It is designed to be a robust, modular, and understandable example of how off-chain services interact with blockchain networks.

 ## Concept

 A cross-chain bridge allows users to transfer assets or data from a source blockchain (e.g., Ethereum) to a destination blockchain (e.g., Polygon).
-A common architecture for this involves:
+A common architecture for this involves several key steps:

 1.  **Locking/Burning on Source Chain**: A user deposits assets into a smart contract on the source chain.
 This contract locks the assets and emits an event (e.g., `BridgeTransferInitiated`) containing details of the transfer.
 2.  **Off-Chain Validation**: A network of off-chain nodes (validators, oracles, or listeners) constantly monitors the source chain for these specific events.
-3.  **Attestation**: Upon detecting a valid event, each node independently creates a signed message, or "attestation," confirming that the event occurred.
+3.  **Attestation**: Upon detecting a valid event, each node independently creates a signed message (an "attestation") confirming that the event occurred.
 4.  **Minting/Unlocking on Destination Chain**: These attestations are submitted to a smart contract on the destination chain.
-Once a sufficient number of attestations are collected, the contract mints or unlocks the equivalent assets for the user on the destination chain.
+Once a sufficient number of attestations are collected, the contract mints or unlocks the corresponding assets for the user on the destination chain.

 **`InnerNode` simulates the critical off-chain component (Steps 2 and 3)**.
 It listens for events on a source chain and submits an attestation to a simulated oracle network API for the destination chain.